01-edu/public/subjects/vehiclephysics/README.md

 - only one AnimationBlueprint can be used for this project.

 - when inside the vehicle, if the 'C' key is pressed, the camera should change from the third person view of the vehicle to the driver view inside the car.
-  - when in the camera of the driver, the player must be able to see the gears and the speedometer in the dashboard
+  - when in the camera of the driver, the player must be able to see the gears and the speedometer in the dashboard.

 There must be three models of cars on the map the character can choose from.
 All of them should inherit the BaseCar class.
 These three models should be: